Shopify/shopify-app-template-remix/README.md

 Press P to open the URL to your app.
 Once you click install, you can start development.

 Local development is powered by [the Shopify CLI](https://shopify.dev/docs/apps/tools/cli).
 It logs into your partners account, connects to an app, provides environment variables, updates remote config, creates a tunnel and provides commands to generate extensions.

+### App Extension
+1. Create an extension for your app.
+For the most basic setup, use Offsite.
+1. Set the payment and refund session URLs to the url hosted by `dev`
+1. Create a version
+1. Submit your extension for review
+1. Once approved, release the new version
+1. Now, you should be able to open the preview and set up your app through the configuration page.

+_Note:_ You may have to uninstall and reinstall the app from your store if the configuration page raises an error like "Payments App is not installed on this shop".

+---

 ### Authenticating and querying data